 If you didn’t know, a healthy physical body results in a healthy and more pleasurable sex-life.
 You don’t need a gym subscription.
 Just good space and 30 minutes per day.
 If you wish to do this, visit my boy’s blog MISTER VICTORIOUS by clicking here.

 Read on sex.
 Not Playboy.
 Not online.
 There are good books by sound born again men and women that talk about sex in its purity and beauty without delving into the filth the world shows in the name of sex advice.
 When you research on sex online, you are likely going to start watching porn, so don’t.
 Instead, look for these three books.
 Intended for Pleasure by Ed Wheat, The Act of Marriage by Tim and Beverly Lahaye andThe Bible by God Almighty.
 (PS: The fourth one is an all-time bestseller!
-Plus it has a great chapter called Songs of Solomon).
+Plus it has a great sectionr called Songs of Solomon).
 If you have a problem with porn, masturbation or sexual fantasies, don’t look for any of these book titles yet (except the Bible).
 Get yourself out of the rut of addiction first.
-I recommend my book, Lust and the City.
+I recommend my book, Lust and the City or Holy Joe.
 I also recommend The Purity Principle by Randy Alcorn.

 Walk in purity